-- Play Shore: From the Disney Store, you can walk over to this sea creature-themed play area, located in front of Dick’s Sporting Goods.
+- Play Shore: You can walk over to this sea creature-themed play area, located in front of Dick’s Sporting Goods.
 (You will pass Ebar, the Nordstrom coffee bar, should you need additional caffeine).
 Even the little crawlers can enjoy this area, as the surface is rubberized.
 We usually spend about 30 minutes to an hour here.

-- Turtle Pond: Are you on your way back to Good Dough for a second donut or (responsibly) going to grab lunch?
-Who knows!
-All you know is you’re passing the turtle and koi pond in the middle of the traffic circle in front of Maggiano’s.
+- Turtle Pond: Right on the way to Starbucks, you will pass the turtle and koi pond in the middle of the traffic circle in front of Maggiano’s.
 My toddler thinks this is as good as going to the zoo.
 I have so far managed to keep him from swimming in it.

 - Lunch: If you got a late start or aren’t quite ready to go home, there are endless options for lunch at the Town Center.
 My favorite kid-friendly places are Zoe’s Kitchen or Keke’s Breakfast Café.